sandmanns/llm_evaluation/README.md

-# llm_evaluation
+# Open-source large language model DeepSeek on a par with proprietary models in clinical decision making
-Open-source large language model DeepSeek on a par with proprietary models in clinical decision making
+This repository provides the programming code to reproduce all analyses presented in the manuscript "Open-source large language model DeepSeek on a par with proprietary models in clinical decision making".
+The input file SupplementaryDataS1.xlsx is available as supplementary information along with the manuscript.